pexip/os-python2.7/Doc/library/doctest.rst

    .. attribute:: docstring

-      The string that the test was extracted from, or ``None`` if the string is unavailable, or if the test was not extracted from a string.
+      The string that the test was extracted from, or 'None' if the string is unavailable, or if the test was not extracted from a string.